Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 • Enters a structure or conveyance with the intent to commit Theft of a Controlled Substance.

-Florida law also provides for certain inferences that essentially work like shortcuts for the prosecution.
+Florida law also provides for certain inferences that work like shortcuts for the prosecution.
 For example, Florida Statutes § 810.07 provides that In a trial on the charge of burglary, proof of the entering of such structure or conveyance at any time stealthily and without consent of the owner or occupant thereof is prima facie evidence of entering with intent to commit an offense.”

 The entry does not necessarily have to include the whole body of the defendant.
 It is sufficient if the defendant, with the intent to commit a crime, extends any part of his body into the structure, dwelling or conveyance.